M-O-S-E-S/mgm/README.md

 # mgm

+Project MOSES is phasing out OpenSimulator support.
+We are not keeping up with upstream Opensim, and have little reason to do so.
+MOSES is switching to the Halcyon branch of OpenSimulator, as used by InWorldz.
+The MGM and MGMNode code is being updated to reflect this.

+MGM is being rewritten to utilize a node-js backend in the hopes of doing real-time data in the future.
+It is not perfect, but I do not have the time to do what it needs to be really great.
+You can see the beginnings of that in the react branch.
+I will develop as needed, but I will make time if others want to contribute.

 This branch of MGM is a partial rewrite in node-js.
 MOSES is shifting towards supporting the halcyon fork of OpenSimulator, and is dropping support for Simiangrid-based front-ends.
-This rewrite currently has less funcitonality than the normal MGM: 1- halcyon does not have IAR support.
-2- halcyon does not load OAR files accross a network connection, so the controls do not work in MGM.
+This rewrite currently has less functionality than the normal MGM: 1- halcyon does not have IAR support.
+2- halcyon does not load OAR files across a network connection, so the controls do not work in MGM.
 3- Suspending users is not as explicit in halcyon as in simian, so the front-end must be configured using minloginlevel set to 1 for it to work.
+Other pieces may not function either, as I have been forced to move quickly on the minimum viable product.

 # Upgrading